prajeeshag/xcdo/docs/index.md

 $ pip install xcdo
 ```

-!!!
-Known issues
-    - Only works with Python 3.12 and 3.13 on macOS.
+!!! warning "Windows support!"
     - Not well tested on Windows.
+But it should work! :wink:

 <br>
 ### Installing in a virtual environment